nishantkabra123/capp/README.md

 test

+I saw commits for the PricePlan changes, Offer Filters and Plan Group of my co-workers.

+ I got to know more about the application and functionalities.
+Now I am exploring the module and recent commits in the release

 [Yesterday 11:06 PM] Nishant Kabra
 I discussed with Rashmi about the project.
 She gave me the KT [Yesterday 11:06 PM] Nishant Kabra